Spice up Your Movie Nights and Parties

 Making a batch of Rotel cheese dip is always the highlight of any party or gathering that we attend.
 If you are searching for a recipe that is very easy to throw together and whisk off to your next gathering, then this recipe will be a hit.

-It's great at holiday parties, bbq parties, birthday parties, potlucks or just for munching out on the weekend with a good movie.
+It's great for holiday parties, bbq parties, birthday parties, potlucks, or just for munching out on the weekend with a good movie.

 I've taken this in double batches to potluck meals at work and family get-to-gathers and the container is always empty when it's time to go home!

 I don't care who you are, you just have to try this dip.
 You probably won't be able to stop eating it, either.